KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 ## Network Hardware
 - Network interface controller
-    - A hardware component that pro- vides the hardware interface to enable the transfer of data between a device and a network.
+    - A hardware component that provides the hardware interface to enable the transfer of data between a device and a network.
     - A NIC may connect to a network physically or wirelessly.
     - Most devices are equipped with a built-in NIC.
     - Each NIC has a unique 48-bit MAC address that can be used to uniquely identify the particular computer or device.